-Any offer of employment that I receive from the Town is contingent upon my successful completion of the pre-employment screening process, including the Town's receiving references that it considers satisfactory and my satisfactory completion of any post-offer, pre-employment physical examination that the Town may require.

-I understand that, as a condition of employment, I may be required to undergo and successfully pass a screening for alcohol and/or drugs.
-I also understand and agree that, if employed, I may be required to submit to an alcohol or drug screening at any time at the discretion of the Town.

-In processing my application for employment, the Town may verify all of the information provided by me or may procure or have prepared a consumer or an investigative consumer report for this purpose concerning, among other things, my prior employment or military record, education, character, general reputation, personal characteristics, criminal record and mode of living.
-I understand that upon written request to the Town, I will be informed whether an investigative consumer report was requested and given full information as to the nature and scope of this investigation.
-I authorize and request that all of my present and former employers and those individuals I have listed as personal references furnish information about my employment record, including a statement of the reason for the termination of my employment, work performance, abilities and other qualities pertinent to my qualifications for employment.
-I hereby release my present and former employers and those individuals I have listed as personal references form any and all liability for damages arising from furnishing the requested information.
+ployment or other greement ingent upon my successful completion of the pre-employment that it considers satisfactory and my satisfactory completion of any on may require. nired to undergo and successfully pass a screening for alcohol and/or e required to submit to an alcohol or drug screening at any time at verify all of the information provided by me or may procure or have his purpose concerning, among other things, my prior employment resonal characteristics, criminal record and mode of living.
+I formed whether an investigative consumer report was requested and figation.
+I authorize and request that all of my present and former ences furnish information about my employment record, including a work performance, abilities and other qualities pertinent to my and former employers and those individuals I have listed as personal furnishing the requested information.